Consistent Validation for Predictive Methods in Spatial Settings: WE WANT CONSISTENT ESTIMATORS

-That is, as validation data fills the spatial domain, the estimator should converge to the test risk -- no matter the composition of test sites.
-Note that we do not require convergence to be uniform over test measures.
-Also note that our assumption that fill distance tends to zero is generally weaker than an assumption that the validation sites are drawn i.i.d.\ from a distribution with Lebesgue density supported on the spatial domain. \citet[Theorem 2.1]{Reznikov2015TheCR} showed an implication relationship between these assumptions in a much more general setting for much more general metric spaces, and \citet[Lemma 12]{pmlr-v134-vacher21a} discusses the special case for the unit cube.
-Next, we present a finite sample version of this implication, with an advantage relative to past work that we keep track of all constants.
+That is, as validation data fills the spatial domain, the estimator should converge to the test risk---no matter the composition of test sites.
+Our assumption that fill distance tends to zero is generally weaker than an assumption that the validation sites are drawn i.i.d.\ from a distribution with Lebesgue density supported on the spatial domain. \citet[Theorem 2.1]{Reznikov2015TheCR} showed an implication relationship between these assumptions in a much more general setting, and \citet[Lemma 12]{pmlr-v134-vacher21a} discuss the special case for the unit cube.
+Next, we present a finite-sample version of this implication, with an advantage relative to past work that we keep track of all constants.

-\begin{restatable}[Independent and Identically Distributed Data Satisfies an Infill Assumption]{proposition}{iidimpliesinfill} Suppose that $\spatialdomain = [0,1]^d$, $\Sval_n \iidsim P$ for $1 \leq n \leq \nval$, and $P$ has Lebesgue density lower bounded by $c >0$ over $[0,1]^d$.
-Let $\spherevolume = \pi^{d/2}/\Gamma(\frac{d}{2}+1)$ be the volume of the $d$-dimensional Euclidean unit ball.
+\begin{restatable}[Independent and Identically Distributed Data Satisfies an Infill Assumption]{proposition}{iidimpliesinfill} Suppose that $\spatialdomain = [0,1]^d$, $\Sval_n \iidsim P$ for $1 \leq n \leq \nval$, and $P$ has Lebesgue density lower bounded by $c >0$ over $\smash{[0,1]^d}$.
+Let $\spherevolume = \pi^{d/2}/\Gamma(d/2+1)$ be the volume of the $d$-dimensional Euclidean unit ball.
 For any $\delta \in (0,1)$ there exists an $n_0$ such that for all $\nval \geq n_0$ with probability at least $1-\delta$

 \end{restatable}